MyCryptoHQ/MyCrypto/README.md

 ```

 #### Address Derivation Checker:
-EthereumJS-Util previously contained a bug that would incorrectly derive addresses from private keys with a 1/128 probably of occurring.
+EthereumJS-Util previously contained a bug that would incorrectly derive addresses from private keys with a 1/128 probability of occurring.
 A summary of this issue can be found [here](https://www.reddit.com/r/ethereum/comments/48rt6n/using_myetherwalletcom_just_burned_me_for/d0m4c6l/).

 As a reactionary measure, the address derivation checker was created.